andrew/ultimate-awesome/README.md

 - [awesome-solo-traveler](https://github.com/brandonhimpfen/awesome-solo-traveler) - A curated list of awesome resources, tools, blogs, communities, and platforms for solo travelers.
 - [awesome-sqlite](https://github.com/brandonhimpfen/awesome-sqlite) - A curated list of tools, extensions, utilities, clients, libraries, and resources for SQLite.
 - [awesome-substack](https://github.com/brandonhimpfen/awesome-substack) - A curated list of awesome tools, tips, guides, and resources for writers, publishers, and creators using Substack.
-- [awesome-wordpress-headless](https://github.com/brandonhimpfen/awesome-wordpress-headless) - A curated list of resources, tools, frameworks, and guides for building headless WordPress websites.
 - [awesome-zig](https://github.com/brandonhimpfen/awesome-zig) - A curated list of tools, libraries, frameworks, compilers, build systems, learning resources, and real-world projects for Zig.
 - [awesome-feature-store](https://github.com/breno-costa/awesome-feature-store) - Awesome Feature Store.
 - [awesome-engineering-management](https://github.com/briancorbinxyz/awesome-engineering-management) - Awesome resources for awesome engineering and product manager/owners: A collection of tools, articles, courses, and communities, and quotes.